 - Turn left out of Caterham Station, and walk past some shops (Waitrose, Morrisons etc.) for 50m.

-- Turn right at the T-Junction, and then after 10m turn left along Timber Hill Road.
+- Turn right at the mini roundabout, and then after 10m, by Cafe Nero, turn left along Timber Hill Road.

 - At the end of the road, go straight on, along a footpath which climbs steeply.

-- Cross a busy "A" road - there is a median, and carry on uphill, and veer left on a farm track.
+- Cross a busy "A" road - there is a median, and carry on uphill, and veer left on a farm track (now a road?).

-- Turn right at a T-junction by Tillingdown Farm and head south, with fences/hedgerows on either side.
+- Turn right at the new housing (was Tillingdown Farm on OS maps) and head south, following a track, with fences/hedgerows on either side.

 - After 1 km, the path turns left along a car wide farm track around some scruffy buildings before continuing south now over open land